 For speculative trading, we would always recommend the placement of protective stop-losses.
 Using the MetaTrader 4 platform, investors can easily place and change all orders, including up to three contingent trade orders for each trade while watching developments in the market in real time.
 These contingent orders comprise two slave orders placed on an ‘if done’ basis, if a primary order is executed.
 The two slave orders are themselves related as OCO orders allowing you to define both a profit taking and a stop-loss order around the position if the primary order is executed.
 If one of the orders is executed, the opposite order will be cancelled automatically.

 When trading Forex, investors are quoted a dealing spread, which offers a buying and selling level for the trade.
-When the investor accepts the offered price and receives a confirmation, the trade is done.
-There is no need to call an exchange floor.
+When the investor accepts the offered price and receives a confirmation, the trade is done!

 Spot and Forward Trading

 When trading Forex, investors are quoted a spot price.
 This means that if no further steps are taken, the trade will mature and be settled after two business days.
 If required, however, the spot trade will be automatically swapped forward with the prevailing rate for maturity the next business day, every trading day, until the position is closed.
 This can be undertaken on a daily basis or for a longer period.